Lots of people have different ideas about watering tomato plants. Here are a few simple tips that should answer your questions.

 Click here for tomato recipe ideas

-Click here to move from our Watering Tomato Plants page to the Growing Tomatoes main page
+Click here to move from our Watering Tomato Plants page to our Growing Tomatoes main page

 Click here to go to our Home page